ProFoxyfy/imgui-for-roblox/README.md

 Callback - Callback function that gets called once button is clicked (Must not contain brackets and no arguments!)

 ## Label
-It is also a very simple class with a single ClassArgument, can be created by passing the first argument of "Label" (as a string) into the Window.new() function
+It is also a very simple class with a single ClassArgument, can be created by passing the first argument of "Label" (as a string) into the Window.new() function [see Window](#Window)
 ```lua
 function Window.new("Label", Text : string)
 ```